arthurktripp/cs340-group-project/README.md

-CS340 Intro to Databases
+# CS340 Intro to Databases
-Group Project - Renewable Energy Systems Supply
-Liam Robbins & Arthur Tripp
+**Group Project - Renewable Energy Systems Supply** **Liam Robbins & Arthur Tripp**

 This quarter-long project is a database running on MariaDB with a website front-end.
-We are demonstrating CRUD functions across several tables, and managing 1:M & M:N relationships between them.
+We are demonstrating CRUD functions across several tables, and managing several 1:M & M:N relationships between them.

-We'll be using MySQL, HTML, CSS, Javascript (including Vanilla, Node.js and Handlebars).

-Note the adaptation of code provided as CS340 resources.
-Also note the occasional (clearly commented) use of tablesgenerator.com.
+Our application runs on javascript, including **Node.js**, **handlebars.js**, and our vanilla code includes **AJAX**. **HTML**, **CSS**, and **SQL** are included as well.

+This was built for Oregon Stat University's CS340 - Intro to Databases course.
+Much of this code was adapted from course materials, especially hosted at https://github.com/osu-cs340-ecampus/nodejs-starter-app.
+We also made use of the wonderful time-saving tool at https://tablesgenerator.com/ to construct to bones of our tables.

+*Last updated: 10/11/23*